RocketChat/rc-msteams-app/README.md

 ## 1. Swapping in your Rocket.Chat URL

-The zip ships pointed at `https://open.rocket.chat/` so it sideloads and opens immediately.
+The zip ships pointed at no specific workspace, and users can input the workspace they prefer.
 To point it at your own instance, edit `package/manifest.json`:

 1. Replace both `contentUrl` and `websiteUrl` in `staticTabs[0]` with `https://chat.yourcompany.com/`.
 2. Replace the `validDomains` entries with your domain, e.g. `"chat.yourcompany.com"` (a wildcard like `"*.yourcompany.com"` is allowed). **This is the step people miss — if the tab's domain is not in `validDomains`, Teams refuses to load it and you get a blank tab.** Note that `validDomains` must contain hostnames only, no `https://` scheme and no paths.